indigo-iam/escape-docs/README.md

 The [ESCAPE IAM instance][escape-iam] is now available.

 Registration is active.
-Currently users can authenticate via Google and IAM credentials.
-EduGAIN authentication will come in September, 2019.
+Users can authenticate via Google, IAM and using their EduGAIN IdP (if necessary attributes are provided by the IdP).

 IAM documentation is available [here][iam-docs].

 Clients applications can be registered following this [instructions][client-registration].

-VOMS support is now enabled.
+VOMS support is enabled.
 To link an X.509 certificate to an existing IAM escape account, follow this [instructions][x509-linking].
 As in VOMS, multiple certificates can be linked to an account.

 ## ESCAPE VO configuration